skyvers/Aged-care/readme.md

 - [Skyve Foundry](https://Foundry.skyve.org/)-Will help you to start developing your application and also give [Demo](https://youtu.be/7oynha0tFmw) about how to use skyve [Foundry](https://foundry.skyve.org/foundry/).

 Now, lets move to the next step how to create application with [Skyve Foundry](https://Foundry.skyve.org/)

+# 2. No-code Development

+In this section, we will go through the development of the Aged care application and will cover information about the Skyve platform and Skyve [Foundry](https://foundry.skyve.org/foundry/) in detail.

+This section also covers how to create and add different documents: Resident, Assessments, and Facility in the Aged care application and how to deploy an application in [Foundry](https://foundry.skyve.org/foundry/).

 ### 2.2.
 Create your app in Foundry